16th Cavalry Regiment (United States)

-The 16th Cavalry Regiment is a Regiment of the United States Army first established in 1916.

-Currently the regiment includes three squadrons (1st, 2nd, and 3rd), all assigned to the 316th Cavalry Brigade, Fort Benning, Georgia, supporting the United States Army Armor School.
+The 16th Cavalry Regiment is a United States Army Regimental System regiment of the Armor Branch of the United States Army.
+It was first established in 1916.
+In 2025-26 the regiment includes three squadrons (1st, 2nd, and 3rd), all assigned to the 316th Cavalry Brigade, Fort Benning, Georgia, supporting the United States Army Armor School.

+Lineage and History

+The regiment was constituted 1 July 1916 in the Regular Army as the 16th Cavalry and organized at Fort Sam Houston, Texas.
+It was inactivated on 12 November 1921 at Forts Sam Houston and McIntosh, Texas.